 Subduction zones mediate long-term chemical exchange between the Earth’s mantle and surface reservoirs.
 Detailed assessments of the loss or retention of specific slab components in subduction zone environments are critical to our understanding of the recycling of volatiles such as water and carbon to the deep Earth.
-We published a study that used H2O mass balance and constraints on sea level change to set limits on the amount of water subducted beyond depths of magma generation.
-We have ongoing projects looking into the cycling of volatiles through subduction zones based on new stable isotope tracers.
+A new study in Nature uses Xe isotopic constraints and a numerical modeling approach to better understand the history of volatile transport from the atmosphere into the deep Earth.
+See our detailed blog post summarizing the study.
+We also published a study that used H2O mass balance and constraints on sea level change to set limits on the amount of water subducted beyond depths of magma generation.
+We have ongoing projects looking into the cycling of volatiles through subduction zones based on emerging stable isotope tracers (strontium, boron).

 The nature of heterogeneity in Earth’s mantle

-Earth's silicate mantle is heterogeneous on a variety of lengthscales, and these heterogeneities reflect the integrated history of mantle convection over 4.5 billion years of Earth history.
-Noble gas isotopes provide a powerful set of linked radiogenic systems (e.g., U-Th-He, U-Xe, Pu-Xe, I-Xe) that can be leveraged to examine the generation of mantle heterogeneity on a variety of timescales.
+The rich variety of chemical signatures measured in mantle-derived rocks tells us about an integrated 4.5 billion year history of deep Earth chemical transport.
+Noble gas isotopes provide a powerful set of linked radiogenic systems (e.g., U-Th-He, U-Xe, Pu-Xe, I-Xe) that can be leveraged to examine the generation of mantle heterogeneity on a variety of lengthscales and timescales.